jonggyup/FragPicker/README.md

 ### 3. Evaluation
 #### 3-1.
 Read benchmark
-The read workloads (Figure 8, 9) perform sequential and stride read workloads on the three filesystems (ext4, f2fs, and btrfs).
+The read workloads (Figure 8, 9) perform sequential and stride read workloads with O_DIRECT and 128KB-sized requests on the three filesystems (ext4, f2fs, and btrfs).
 The current source codes conduct the experiments with Optane SSD and SATA Flash SSD.

 To execute, enter the synthetic experiment directory and run the following commands.